 Of course, it is the actual performance to be achieved by the engine that will determine whether this engine will suit our customers’ needs.

-The Talon engine is unique amongst the current 200hp aero engines in that it is a recuperated turboprop engine.
+The Talon engine is unique amongst the current 200hp aero engines in that it will be a recuperated turboprop engine.
 The Recuperator component should allow the engine to offer better fuel efficiency than a traditional non-recuperated gas turbine aero engine.
 Consequently, the Recuperator is one of the most important components of the Talon.

 In selecting and finalizing the design of the Recuperator, there was a design decision made based on a trade-off between the following factors: